petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 ### r832: fixed movep instruction bug, improved CPU exception handling
 ----------------------------------------------------------------------
-Test that the game Airborne Ranger can be started sucessfully, without graphical issues.
+Test that the game Airborne Ranger can be started successfully, without graphical issues.
 Before this commit, the screen would look garbled.

 Other known titles affected: